 Eastside will offer all its employees and volunteers Safeguarding training to ensure that:

-• employees and volunteers are also given copies of the following policies: Health and Safety, Equality and
+- employees and volunteers are also given copies of the following policies: Health and Safety, Equality and Diversity.

-• they work safely and effectively with children and young people, in line with the Code of Conduct and policies
+- they work safely and effectively with children and young people, in line with the Code of Conduct and policies listed above.

-Code of conduct policies are read and signed by all adults working or volunteering at Eastside — employees (including freelance facilitators), trustees and volunteers:
+- code of conduct policies are read and signed by all adults working or volunteering at Eastside (including freelance facilitators), trustees and volunteers.

 Employees and volunteers working on Eastside’s projects and activities have a responsibility to be positive role models for children and young people and to help build their confidence, remember children learn by example.